• Introduction of living environment of each station

 For single people | A city with a good balance between safety and rent

-When you start living alone in Tokyo, the key point to consider is the balance between safety and rent.
-For example, Ogikubo and Akabane are popular areas with good value for money, close to the station and many convenient facilities, and relatively low rent.
+When starting to live alone in Tokyo, the key point to consider is the balance between safety and rent.
+For example, Ogikubo and Akabane are popular areas with good value for money, close to the station and with many convenient facilities, and relatively low rent.
 These areas are also popular among women living alone, and are characterized by well-lit streets at night and many areas with a lot of foot traffic.

-Another important point is that supermarkets, drugstores, restaurants, etc. are within walking distance.
-Choose an area that has good access to the city center and where you can live a safe and comfortable life.
+Another important point is that supermarkets, drug stores, restaurants, etc. are all within walking distance.
+Choose an area that offers a safe and comfortable life, while also taking into consideration good access to the city center.

 Family-friendly | A city with childcare support and a natural environment

-A city that is easy for families with children to live in is one that has a lot of support for raising children and is also blessed with nature and an educational environment.
-Typical cities include Setagaya Ward and Nerima Ward, which are known for their many parks and the high reputations of their local nurseries and elementary schools.
+A city that is easy for families with children to live in is one that has good support for raising children and is blessed with nature and an excellent educational environment.
+Typical cities include Setagaya Ward and Nerima Ward, which are known for their many parks and highly rated local nurseries and elementary schools.

-Another big attraction is the comprehensive childcare subsidy and temporary childcare services provided by the local government.
-Shopping centers and medical facilities are also located nearby, making it a popular choice among families for its high level of convenience for daily life.
-A town where nature and urban functions coexist, it can be said to be an ideal living environment that supports the growth of children and peace of mind for families.
+Another big attraction is the comprehensive childcare subsidy and temporary childcare provided by the local government.
+Shopping centers and medical facilities are also nearby, and the high level of convenience for daily life is a reason why it is popular with families.
+A city where nature and urban functions coexist can be said to be an ideal living environment that supports the growth of children and the peace of mind of families.

 For the elderly | A city with plenty of medical facilities and a barrier-free environment